RC Airboat

 thingiverse

-This model is very water resistant, very buoyant, and goes pretty fast with my setup I printed this on my Ender 3.
-The model is split for easier printing, or a single part if your printer can handle the height.
-The hatch is 26mm deep, 150mm wide, 132mm long.
-It fits a 3c 2200mah lipo battery with plenty of room.
-04/17/2019 Slight changes to body, major changes to hatch.
-Much more water resistant now.
-Add a little grease between the hatch/cap and it's practically waterproof if you've painted the hull.
-The hatch now uses standard RC Body clips to hold the cap on, or paper clips.
-I added a slight lip around the edge of the hull, hopefully this will push some water away from the hull/prop.
-Changes to the motor/servo wire holes should be more water resistant.
-I'm considering a rubber shroud surrounding the wires, plugged into the top of the hull.
-Currently your best best it to lay some hot glue around the wires.
-Hot glue can be easily removed by briefly soaking in Isopropyl Alcohol.
-04/14/2019 Water test was a great success!
-It's evenly weighted, floats soundly, and skims across the water nicely.
-The initial lid took on too much water, (along with a rear wire intake that I never released) so I redesigned it to be much more water resistant.
-Remember to waterproof you electronics!!
-I used it for about 20min and took plenty of water over the deck.
-Turning hard, speeding around, It never felt like it was unstable or about to tip over.
-After running I checked the electronics hatch and it was totally dry.
+This model is extremely water-resistant, highly buoyant, and accelerates quickly with my setup.
+I printed this on my Ender 3 using split parts for easier printing or a single part if your printer can handle the height.
+The hatch measures 26mm deep, 150mm wide, and 132mm long, fitting a 3c 2200mah lipo battery with plenty of extra room.
+04/17/2019 Significant modifications have been made to the body, while major changes were implemented in the hatch.
+The design is now even more water-resistant than before.
+Adding a small amount of grease between the hatch and cap ensures it's nearly waterproof if the hull has been painted.
+The hatch utilizes standard RC Body clips to secure the cap or paper clips for easy attachment.
+A slight lip was added around the edge of the hull, which should help push water away from the hull and propeller.
+Changes were made to the motor and servo wire holes to increase their water-resistance.
+I'm considering adding a rubber shroud surrounding the wires, plugged into the top of the hull.
+Currently, it's best to apply hot glue around the wires; this can be easily removed by briefly soaking in Isopropyl Alcohol.
+04/14/2019 The water test was a huge success!
+The boat is evenly weighted, floats stably, and glides smoothly across the water.
+However, the initial lid took on too much water (along with a rear wire intake that I never released), so it's been redesigned to be significantly more water-resistant.
+Remember to waterproof your electronics!
+I used it for about 20 minutes and took plenty of water over the deck.
+Turning hard, speeding around, it never felt unstable or about to tip over.
+After running, I checked the electronics hatch and found it was totally dry.
 Major relief compared to the first run.
-Running in a straight line is a bit of a challenge, but it's been fairly windy each time I've tested the airboat.
-I'd rather not redesign the rudder, but it may be needed for better control.
-Especially when you need the extra control around tight areas going slowly.
-04/13/2019 I need to get to an area that will allow me to go faster.
-I'm thinking that the rudder needs some beefing up.
-It works great when the boat is "on step" but has little turning authority when the boat is just motoring around.
-I'd like to see how easily it is to keep in a straight line.
-A dual rudder, or maybe just a slightly larger single rudder, would probably solve that. _________________________________________________________________________ Minimal parts needed.
-Transmitter, receiver, ESC, Motor, Battery, 9g Servo, 1" bugle head Screws.
-1x Transmitter/receiver:_$30-$75 - I'm using Radiolink RC4GS+R4FG 1x 2212 920KV brushless motor:_$10-$25 1x 30A brushless ESC:_$10-$20 1x 3s lipo battery:_$15-$20 - I went with 2200mAH 1x 9" 9450 Self-Tightening Propeller:_$5-$15 1x SG90 servo:_$1-$5 12x #8 1" bugle head screws:_$3-$7 Total filament weight - 525g $7-$12 I estimate you can build this for about 100$, much cheaper if you already have a transmitter/receiver.
-Though it's easy to over spend on these little projects ;) _________________________________________________________________________ 440mm total length from stern to bow, (480 from rudder) files split into 2 parts for easier printing.
-Each half of the frame takes about 8-10 hours to print.
-My settings were .32 layer, 4% infill 4 walls, 70mm/s for the frame.
-For the rest of the parts I used a lower layer height, about 15% infill, and only 3 walls.
-Print the frame upright, with support only touching build plate.
-Print the motor stand horizontally with the wire rings facing down for best strength.
-Enable support.
-Print the rudder with the setting "fill gaps between walls" disabled. it can shave about an hour off the print time.
-Print the rudder horizontally along the long flat back, aligned to the bed, use a brim.
-2 large locating pins should be printed to be placed between the 2 frames if you're gluing them.
+Running in a straight line is still a bit challenging, but each time I've tested the airboat, it's been quite windy.
+I'd rather not redesign the rudder, but it may be necessary for better control.
+Especially when navigating tight areas at slow speeds.
+04/13/2019 I need to find an area where I can test the boat at higher speeds.
+The rudder works great when the boat is "on step" but lacks turning authority when it's just motoring around.
+I'd like to see how easily it stays on course.
+A dual rudder or a slightly larger single rudder would likely solve this issue.
+Minimal parts are required: transmitter, receiver, ESC, motor, battery, 9g servo, and 1" bugle head screws.
+1x Transmitter/receiver: $30-$75 - I'm using Radiolink RC4GS+R4FG 1x 2212 920KV brushless motor: $10-$25 1x 30A brushless ESC: $10-$20 1x 3s lipo battery: $15-$20 - I chose a 2200mAH battery 1x 9" 9450 Self-Tightening Propeller: $5-$15 1x SG90 servo: $1-$5 12x #8 1" bugle head screws: $3-$7 Total filament weight is approximately 525g, costing between $7 and $12.
+I estimate you can build this for about $100, significantly cheaper if you already have a transmitter/receiver.
+440mm total length from stern to bow (480mm from rudder), split into two parts for easier printing.
+Each half of the frame takes around 8-10 hours to print using settings like .32 layer height, 4% infill, and 4 walls at 70mm/s.
+For the rest of the parts, I used a lower layer height, about 15% infill, and only 3 walls.
+Print the frame upright with support touching the build plate.
+Print the motor stand horizontally with wire rings facing down for maximum strength, enabling support.
+Print the rudder with "fill gaps between walls" disabled to shave off around an hour of print time.
+Print it horizontally along the long flat back, aligned to the bed, and use a brim.
+Two large locating pins should be printed and placed between the frames if you're gluing them together.

 Download Model from thingiverse